Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Hedging of a forward-start single-period CCBS

 \section{Hedging of a forward-start single-period CCBS}

+In Section \ref{sec6}, we deal with a single-period CCBS with collateral posted in the domestic currency, which was studied in Proposition \ref{pro5.1} and Proposition \ref{pro5.2}.
 For clarity of presentation, the derivation of the replicating strategy for a CCBS is split into several steps.
 Recall that we denote $X_{\Td}(\Sd,\Ud,\Td) =\Xf_{\Td}-\Xd_{\Td}$ where $\Xf_{\Td}$ and $\Xd_{\Td}$ represent the payoff from the foreign and domestic leg, respectively.
 Consequently, we write $\phiv = \phiv^f-\phiv^d$ where $\phiv^f$ and $\phiv^d$ denote the replicating strategies for the contingent claims $\Xf_{\Td}$ and $\Xd_{\Td}$, respectively.
-They are studied in Sections \ref{sec6.1},\ref{sec6.2} on each time interval between the dates $0,\Sd,\Ud$ and $\Td$.
-Obviously, the replicating strategy $\phiv$ on $[0,\Td]$ for a forward-start single-period CCBS can be obtained by a concatenation of these results.
+They are studied in Section \ref{sec6.2} and Section \ref{sec6.3} on each time interval between the dates $0,\Sd,\Ud$ and $\Td$.
+The replicating strategy $\phiv$ on $[0,\Td]$ for a forward-start single-period CCBS can be obtained by a concatenation of these results.

 We observe that in all questions studied in this section it suffices to identify the processes $\phid ,\phif $ and $\phiq$ corresponding to futures contracts since, in view of Definition \ref{def3.2}, the cash component $\varphi^0$ can always be found from the equality $(1-\beta_t)V(\varphi)=\varphi^0_t B^h_t$ where $r^h_t = \rd_t+\alpha^d_t$ for every $t\in [0,\Td]$.
 Hence in the case of the domestic leg of a single-period CCBS we have that $\varphi^{d,0}_t = (1-\beta_t)(B^h_t)^{-1}\Xbetad_t$ and for its foreign leg the equality $\varphi^{f,0}_t=(1-\beta_t)(B^h_t)^{-1}\Xbetaf_t$ holds.
 Obviously, in the case of the full collateralization (that is, when $\beta_t=1$ for every $t\in [0,\Td]$) the cash component $\varphi^0$ vanishes since a replicating strategy is fully funded through the collateral rate $r^c$, that is, the remuneration of collateral amount pledged or received.